 - a.
 Schein's model: art factual, espoused values, values-in-use - b.
-Self discovery must come before acting as a leader or developing subordinates - taking stock using the MBTI or real Colors - c.
+Self discovery must come before acting as a leader or developing subordinates taking stock using the MBTI or real Colors - c.
 Reading to become an interesting professional - d.
-Using maxims and stories at the department level - e.
-Creating a development plan
+Using maxims and stories at the department level - f.
+Creating a development plan - g.
+Extra Credit Opportunity We think we know something about the "liberal arts" but here is a pretty honest review of the seven "liberating arts" (the trivium and the quadrivium).
+First, read this article...